 Learn how to become a professional writer.
 Research the job duties and the education and training requirements and find out how to start a writing career.

 Writers convey information to an audience through the written word.
 Types of writers include biographers, novelists, copywriters, screenwriters and journalists.
-According to the U.S. Bureau of Labor Statistics (BLS), the majority of writers working in the country in 2012 were self-employed.
+According to the U.S. Bureau of Labor Statistics (BLS), the majority of writers working in the U.S. in 2012 were self-employed.

-|Degree Level||Bachelor's degree is preferred by many employers|
+|Degree Level||Bachelor's degree is preferred by most employers|